sebawita/NLP/What is Natural Language Processing.md

 **NLP Model training**

-In this stage we (as the people that train our chatbots) provide our chatbots with a list of expressions that we would like them to associate with various conversations.
+In this stage, we (as the people that train our chatbots) provide our chatbots with a list of expressions that we would like them to associate with various conversations.

-NLP takes all the training expressions, and creates a model, which can be used to understand what the users say.
+NLP takes all the training expressions and creates a model, which can be used to understand what the users say.

-> Note, the model training needs to be done up-front, before the chatbot starts interacting with the users.
+> Note, the model training needs to be done up-front before the chatbot starts interacting with the users.

 **Process user Input and Respond**